 Lined with Thai, Indian, Korean, and Vietnamese restaurants near one another, Budapest’s sleepy Szondi Street in District 6 is a paradise of international food.
 Saigon Bistro, a humble, takeout-looking spot, is one of the few Southern Vietnamese places in Budapest — Hungary took immigrants from the communist north during the Vietnam War — which means that the dishes here are more gussied up with garnishes and sweeter flavors than elsewhere.

 Although Vietnam’s national dish, the pho (€5), will not disappoint, it's the “Saigon soup” (hủ tiếu; €6) that sings.
-Imagine a steaming bowl of concentrated broth packing fresh herbs like parsley, mint, Thai basil, ginger, lemongrass, and also beef, shrimp, pork, and glass noodles, and all this topped with a couple of soft quail eggs.
+Imagine a steaming bowl of concentrated broth packing fresh herbs like parsley, mint, Thai basil, ginger, lemongrass, and also beef, shrimp, pork, and glass noodles.
+All this is then topped with a couple of soft quail eggs.
 That's right.
 I only wish the portion was a little heartier.